-Ingredients you’ll need to make Chocolate Chip Cookie Dough Bites
+Ingredients to make Chocolate Chip Cookie Dough Bites

-- Coconut sugar – we love using coconut sugar but you can certainly substitute it for cane sugar in pretty much any recipe if you would like.
+- Coconut sugar – we love using coconut sugar but you can certainly substitute cane sugar if that’s what you have on hand

-- Natural peanut butter – it’s important that the peanut butter is a drizzly consistency in order for the dough to hold together.
-Natural works best.
-Now if the peanut butter you are using is more solid at room temperature, no sweat!
-Simply heat it up just until it achieves a drizzly consistency.
-Not too hot, otherwise you’ll melt the chocolate chips.
-For a peanut-free option, you may substitute almond or cashew butter.
+- Natural peanut butter – it’s important that your peanut butter is a drizzly consistency in order for the dough to hold together, so we find that natural peanut butter, such as this one, works best.
+If the peanut butter in your pantry is more solid and thick at room temperature, don’t worry.
+You can loosen it up a bit my heating it in the microwave for 15-second increments until it is more drizzly.
+Just be sure not to heat it too hot so the peanut butter doesn’t melt the chocolate chips.
+For a peanut-free option, substitute almond or cashew butter

-- Coconut oil – a great alternative to butter for dairy-free baking.
-However, if you’d like you may substitute unsalted butter in this recipe.
+- Coconut oil – this is a great alternative to butter for dairy-free baking.
+However, if you don’t need dairy free, you can use unsalted butter in this recipe

 - Vanilla extract